 - Competition: Obviously you won’t be the only one using the keywords you choose.
-Competition is a double edged sword; high competition means the keyword is good, but at the same time it means it’s much harder to rank first page with it.
+Competition is a double-edged sword; high competition means the keyword is good, but at the same time it means it’s much harder to rank the first page with it.

 - Cost per click: This is used in Google AdWords campaigns, but it holds meaning in keyword analysis.
 A higher cost means that the conversion to profit from this particular keyword is high.